HasanTarik-REC/Note-Collections/Fourth Year/Even Semester/Software Engineering/Introduction/Introduction.md

 #### `Application Software`
 Application software consists of standalone programs that solve a specific business need.
 Application software is used to control the business function in real time.<br/>

+#### `Engineering /Scientific Software`
+It has been characterized by "number crunching" algorithms.<br/>
+Its applications range from astronomy to volcanology, from automotive stress analysis to space shuttle orbital dynamics, and from molecular biology to automated manufacturing.<br/>